makerdao/developer-portal/content/resources/documentation/dai.js/maker/plugins.md

+---
+title: Plugins
+description: Plugins allow a developer to add functionality for specific needs without increasing the size of the core library.
+parent: dai-js
+tags:
+	- dai-js
+slug: dai-js-plugins
+contentType: documentation
+---

 # Plugins

 Dai.js supports plugins, which allow a developer to add functionality \(hardware wallet support, exchange support, etc.\) for specific needs without increasing the size and dependency list of the core library.